apache/mynewt-site/docs/chapter1/project1.md

 #### Installing some prerequisites

-* Install git, libcurl, and the go language if you do not have them already.
+* Install git, libcurl, and the Go language if you do not have them already.

         $ sudo apt-get install git
         $ sudo apt-get install libcurl4-gnutls-dev